Installing CloudShark via Docker

-Starting with CloudShark 3.9, users are able to deploy in a Docker environment.
-This document provides an overview of the environment and a sample docker-compose.yaml file that may be used as a starting point for your own deployment.
-These settings are intended to be used as an example for your container management platform of choice.
+Since CloudShark 3.9, users are able to deploy in a Docker environment.
+Everybody's container environment is different.
+This document provides an overview of the environment and required settings intended to be used as an starting point for your container management platform of choice.

 3rd-party containers providing a database and caching services are also specified in the docker-compose config, including:

 - MariaDB v10

 - Redis v3.2

 - Memcache v1.6.9

 CloudShark relies on publicly available versions of these services that have been published on Docker Hub.

 Running CloudShark in a Docker requires it can connect to and communicate with the QA Cafe License Application running outside of the containerized deployment.
 This may be on the docker host, or a separate machine.